imccorve/WebCameratoMusic/README.md

 https://imccorve.github.io/WebCameratoMusic/
-Currently runs both on Mozilla and Chrome.
+Currently only runs on the Google Chrome browser.

 ----------